 |d Latimer ( February 14.
 1897 - 1956)|

-Boven rechts: Billy Rose Theatre Division, The New York
+Boven rechts: Uit de Billy Rose Theatre Division

 Public Library.
 Ed Latimer.

-A student of psychology In Philadelphia, a Master of Arts on the stage on tour with Broadway productions, and a juvenile and light comedian with John B. Mack "Century Players" Mr. Latimer had some very practical ideas about "audience psychology", a subject in which he was intensely interested and one with which he said every actor should be familiar.
-The study and practice of "character" makeup's he considers a delight, and be spends much time on it when necessary.
-He also did spend time to be the deputy of the 100 per cent Equity company in Lynn.
+A student of psychology In Philadelphia, a Master of Arts Mr. Latimer had some very practical ideas about "audience psychology", a subject in which he was intensely interested and one with which he said every actor should be familiar.
+He considered the study and practice of "character" makeup's a delight, and spent much time on it when necessary.

 Began his theatrical climb at the Little Theater, Philadelphia in a repertoire of Shaw, Galsworthy, Chekov, Ibsen,....
-And at 18, received the only laudatory poem review of the entire company for his Dr. Rank in "A Doll's House".
+And at 18, received the only laudatory poem review of the entire company for his Dr. Rank in "A Doll's House" (1915).

 To add to his income Ed took on a daytime job.
 The two jobs dovetailed neatly in an A to Z pattern.
 At night in the theatre he played roles ranging from juveniles to aged, bearded grandfathers; during the day he completed the A to Z pattern—working as a typist.